Frequently Asked Questions for Adult Students

 E-mail Amy Wolf, or call 513.244.4204 or 800.654.9314 ext 4204

 Begin the admission process by completing our application and scheduling an interview with an admission counselor by calling 513.244.4532 or 800.654.9314 ext 4532.
 During your interview with a counselor, we can talk about your academic interests, take a look at your transfer work, and provide you with our degree requirements.

 An adult student with no previous college work: In addition to your application and visit interview, you will also need to submit your official high school transcript or GED and complete the COMPASS test.

 An adult transfer student: In addition to your application and visit interview, you will need to submit your official college transcript(s) from any regionally accredited institution attended.
 After review of your transfer work, a COMPASS assessment may be needed.
 Please note: the nursing and athletic training programs require submission of your official high school transcript.

 Please consider that some academic programs require a separate admission into their program.
 Applicants for athletic training and nursing require additional review and acceptance from those programs.
-Admission to the College does not guarantee admission to the program.
+Admission to the University does not guarantee admission to the program.